-1.1.5 A total of up to 3 Associate Members may be appointed by the Board to assist in carrying out its functions subject to the agreement of the Cabinet Secretary for Health and Social Services.
-They will attend Board meetings on an exofficio basis, but will not have any voting rights.
+1.1.6 A total of up to 3 Associate Members may be appointed by the Board to assist in carrying out its functions subject to the agreement of the Minister for Health and Social Services.
+They will attend Board meetings on an ex-officio basis, but will not form part of the Board or have any voting rights.